lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

 - Objective: research line focused on coffee production and research.
 - Goals:
-  + Where we should primarily grow coffee in the Florida State?
+  + Where we should primarily grow coffee in Florida State?
 - Funding: Support for Emerging Enterprise Development Integration Teams (SEEDIT)
 - Collaborators:
   + William Hammond (University of Florida)